How To Save Money On Amtrak Tickets

 5) Save money on Amtrak with Multi-Ride Passes

-Select routes such as the Hiawatha offer flexibility and savings with multi-ride passes.
-Passes range from monthly to ten-ride, and a student six-ride in a few areas.
-It is kind of like bulk buying of tickets.
-These tickets are not transferable, meaning others cannot use yours.
+Select routes like the Hiawatha offer flexibility and savings with multi-ride passes.
+Passes range from monthly to ten-ride, and in a few areas, a student can purchase a six-ride pass.
+It’s similar to bulk buying of tickets.
+These tickets are non-transferable, meaning they can only be used by the original purchaser.

 For more information, check out this page on Amtrak’s Multi-Ride Passes.